americocunhajr/americocunhajr.github.io/_software/RandBar.md

 ---
 title: "RandBar: Random Dynamics of a Bar System"
 logo: "RandBar.png"
-description: "A code for simulating the nonlinear stochastic dynamics of a bar structural system with attached discrete elements."
+description: "A software package for simulating the nonlinear stochastic dynamics of a bar structural system with attached discrete elements.
+It provides insights into the dynamic behavior and stability of bar systems under uncertainty, making it useful for structural engineering and reliability analysis."
-date: 2022-07-12
+date: 2015-01-01
 website: "https://americocunhajr.github.io/RandBar"
 github: "https://github.com/americocunhajr/RandBar"
 docs: